AlexandraEL9/KIS-MS4/README.md

 The **Reviews App** adds a layer of community interaction to the **Keep It Sweet** site, fostering trust and engagement through customer feedback.

+### NEW FEATURE!
+#### Contact App

+- **Contact the Team**:
+  - All users can use the contact form to send inquiries, feedback, or requests to the **Keep It Sweet** team.
+  - The contact form includes fields for the user's name, email address, and a detailed message.

+- **Form Validation**:
+  - The contact form ensures all required fields are completed before submission.
+  - Users are notified of any errors or omissions with clear, accessible messages.

+- **Feedback**:
+  - Success and error toast messages provide immediate feedback to users:
+    - **Success Toast**: Notifies users when their message has been successfully sent.
+    - **Error Toast**: Informs users of missing or invalid fields to correct before resubmitting.

+- **Responsive Design**:
+  - The contact form is fully optimized for mobile, tablet, and desktop devices.
+  - It ensures a seamless and user-friendly experience across all platforms.

+- **Accessibility**:
+  - Designed with accessibility in mind, including:
+    - Clear form labels for screen readers.
+    - ARIA attributes for improved usability.
+    - High contrast and easy-to-read fonts.

+The **Contact App** enhances the **Keep It Sweet** site by providing a reliable and user-friendly communication channel for customers to connect with the team, ensuring feedback and inquiries are managed effectively.

 #### Future Features
 - A rewards app where purchases make points for freebies and spcial offers.
 - A 'Special Offers' / 'Bundle Builder' app where users can bundle an number of products together and get a discount.